 My name is Daniel (or Dan) McCoy, and I’m the creator of this website as well as the writer of all of the articles here.
 My first book, The Love of Destiny: The Sacred and the Profane in Germanic Polytheism, was published in 2013.
 My most recent book, The Viking Spirit: An Introduction to Norse Mythology and Religion, was published in 2016.
 I’ve also had the honor of being interviewed as a “Norse mythology expert” in Major League Baseball’s documentary Iron Knight: Lou Gehrig, which was released by A&E and had its television premier on the Smithsonian Channel.
 (I was discussing Gehrig’s life story in relation to myths about the Norse god Baldur.)

-I live in Nashville, Tennessee, USA, and I’m in my late 20s.
+I live in Nashville, Tennessee, USA.

 The pre-Christian worldview of the Germanic peoples has been an enduring passion of mine since I was a kid.
 Most of my studies in this field have occurred outside of a formal academic setting, but in college I had the happy fortune of being able to study it within academia to some degree as well.
 (If you can find the right professors to work with, formal academic studies are the best way to sharpen your research skills, but unfortunately, if you want to produce truly original work in the end, you usually have to do so outside of academia these days.)
 This site is a way for me to document what I’ve learned about the ancient Germanic worldview, and to share its beauty and power with others who might find something of value in it as I have.